 So here we are—a newly diagnosed peanut allergy.

 Always read food labels.

 No verification of what is in the factory?
 Email or call the manufacturer, and do not eat the desired food until you have verification from the company.

-What I also learned is that cut fruit in a grocery store may be cross contaminated with nuts due to the shared kitchen.
+I also learned that cut fruit in a grocery store may be cross-contaminated with nuts due to the shared kitchen.
 We now cut all fruit in our own home.

 There was so much to learn, and I am here to help guide you to some helpful resources.

 Have you done this yet?
 Download this Food Allergy and Anaphylaxis Emergency Care Plan now.

 Every three minutes, a food allergy reaction sends someone to the emergency room in the U.S.

 For my son’s peanut allergy, I had to learn the difference between a peanut and a tree nut.